Industry News

 Side projection involves positioning the projector at an angle instead of directly in front or behind the screen.
 This setup is useful for installations where conventional placement isn’t feasible, such as art exhibitions or immersive environments.

-• Adapts to unconventional spaces with flexible placement.
+• Adapts to unconventional spaces with flexible projector placement.

-• Advanced projectors offer keystone correction for better image quality.
+• Advanced projectors offer keystone correction to maintain image geometry.

 • Requires high‑end projectors with precise correction features.